Japanese JLPT Grammar Point

 He can speak French, and he can also speak Spanish.

 The ~それと~ grammar point is used to connect two or more items or actions, similar to how 'and' or 'also' is used in English.
-The formation is simple, as it is placed between the items or actions that need to be connected.
+The expression それと can appear at the start of a new sentence or between items in a list to add another point.

 Processing keyword: ~それと~ (〜sore to〜)